msucloudfellowship/msucloudfellowship.github.io/docs/session_cloud_storage/index.md

 ## Optional Activities:

+The following two activities walk through attaching Azure files to a VM so you can use it just like any other disk.
+This is only one method for moving data to/from cloud storage to your VM, but it does not require changing your program code.

 **For Windows Users: Using File Storage with Windows VM**

 [Microsoft Tutorial: Create an SMB Azure file share and connect it to a Windows VM using the Azure portal](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-quick-create-use-windows)